faun/saschawinter.com/_posts/2013-01-27-installing-rspec-factorygirl-and-capybara-with-rails-32.md

     rails new my_app -T

-This will generate a new app without the test-unit folders as usually would accompany a new Rails project
+This will generate a new app without the `Test::Unit` directories as usually would accompany a new Rails project

 ### The Gemfile